raspberrypi/documentation/hardware/display/README.md

 ## Screen Orientation

 LCD displays have an optimum viewing angle, and depending on how the screen is mounted it may be necessary to change the orientation of the display to give the best results.
-By default, the Raspbery Pi display and Raspberry Pi are set up to work best when viewed from slightly above, for example on a desktop.
+By default, the Raspberry Pi display and Raspberry Pi are set up to work best when viewed from slightly above, for example on a desktop.
 If viewing from below, you can physically rotate the display, and then tell the system software to compensate by running the screen upside down.

 To flip the display, add, anywhere in the file `\boot\config.txt`, the following line: